 EnableUtah is a 50-year-old nonprofit founded by two mothers of daughters with disabilities who saw a void in services offered to physically and intellectually disabled adults in Ogden.
-For most of their history, Enable offered day services in leased space in an industrial area, while operating their employment program a few miles away, in an owned manufacturing building.
+For most of its history, Enable offered day services in leased space in an industrial area while operating its employment program a few miles away in an owned manufacturing building.
 Both facilities were somewhat remote and lacked social opportunities for program participants.

 Enable’s board and staff dreamed of a new facility combining all their services in one location.
 Meanwhile, the City of Odgen’s Redevelopment Agency was repurposing the site of a historic stockyard as a business park and was looking for viable enterprises to relocate their manufacturing facilities and offices to the struggling area.

-Building sales proceeds and a proposed construction loan gave them a start and the RDA provided a discounted land price, but funds for the new project were short until CDFA offered a $8.5 million NMTC allocation, which raised enough equity from a U.S. Bancorp CDC investment to close the financing gap.
+Building sales proceeds and a proposed construction loan gave them a start, and the RDA provided a discounted land price, but funds for the new project were short until CDFA offered an $8.5 million NMTC allocation, which raised enough equity from a U.S. Bancorp CDC investment to close the financing gap.
 Ally Bank also provided a loan to the project.

-Day enrichment programs, employment services and training are finally under one roof, in a location that integrates clients into the larger Ogden community.
-Participants appreciate the ability to work a 4-hour shift, then switch to day program activities in the same day; an option that was not feasible before.
-The new business park will include a mix of light industry, offices, retail and food services along with hiking and biking trails and kayaking.
+Day enrichment programs, employment services, and training are finally under one roof in a location that integrates clients into the larger Ogden community.
+Participants appreciate the ability to work a 4-hour shift, then switch to day program activities on the same day, an option that was not feasible before.
+The new business park will include a mix of light industry, offices, retail, and food services, along with hiking and biking trails and kayaking.
 The park is located along a frequent UTA bus line and is approximately one mile from the regional commuter rail station.